 It can also animate reaction paths and molecular vibrations.
 It can calculate and display the true or Multipole Derived Electrostatic Potential and atomic charges can be fitted to the Electrostatic Potential calculated on a Connolly surface.
 Molden also features an stand alone forcefield program ambfor, which can optimise geometries with the combined Amber (protein) and GAFF (small molecules) force fields.
 Atom typing can be done automatically and interactively from within Molden, as well as firing optimisation jobs.
 Molden has a powerful Z-matrix editor which give full control over the geometry and allows you to build molecules from scratch, including polypeptides.

-On HPC2N we have MOLDEN available as a module on Abisko and Kebnekaise.
+On HPC2N we have MOLDEN available as a module on Kebnekaise.

 Since molden uses graphics, it is importantant that you log in with

 To use the molden module, first add it to your environment.
 Use:

 module spider molden

 to see which versions are available and how to load the module and the needed prerequisites.

 ml icc/2017.1.132-GCC-6.3.0-2.27 ml impi/2017.1.132 ml Molden/5.7

 Loading the module should set all the needed environmental variables as well as the path.

 G.Schaftenaar and J.H.
 Noordik, "Molden: a pre- and post-processing program for molecular and electronic structures", J. Comput.-Aided Mol.
 Design, 14 (2000) 123-134